Labernator/Mordheim/kai/kai-orks_diary.md

 He looked ar Wogga, the three Black orks, the Boyz and the Goblins.
 The treasure chest is empty and all their effort was unsuccessful.
 His eyes narrowed and focused the goblins.
-The boys saw this and söowly they stepped aside, away from the goblins.
+The boys saw this and slowly they stepped aside, away from the goblins.
 All of them were engaged in a scrap with each other.
 He tightnes his hand on the handle of his great axe.
 And with incredible speed of movement he charged the green ball of scrapping group.
 With infernal fury he blow his axe theough them.
 Limbs and esrs and broken weapon felt to the geound.
 The scrap was stopped instantly.